marcosoares-92/IndustrialDataScienceWorkflow/README.md

 - If you cannot install the last version from idsw package directly from PyPI using `pip install idsw`:

-1. Use
+1. Open the terminal and:

+Run:

 	`git clone "https://github.com/marcosoares-92/IndustrialDataScienceWorkflow"`

 to clone all the files (you could also fork them).

 2. Go to the directory called idsw.
-3. Now, open the Python terminal in the idsw folder and run
+3. Now, open the Python terminal and:

+Navigate to the idsw folder to run:

 	`pip install .`